AshampooSystems/boden/docs/docs/reference/ui/button.md

 ## Properties

-* **Property<String\> label;**
+* **Property<String\> label**

-	The Buttons label
+	The button's label

 ## Events

 * **ISyncNotifier<const ClickEvent &\> &onClick()**

 	A notifier for click events.
-Subscribe to this notifier if you want to be notified when the user clicks the Button
+Subscribe to this notifier if you want to be notified when the user clicks the Button.

 ## Relationships